eenabow/sqlalchemy-challenge/README.md

 Includes:
 * Output bargraph of precipitation data over the course of a year
 * Output histogram of temperature observations at Hawaii's most active station
-* Flask API that allows users to interact:
+* Flask API that allows users to interact and photos in "Routes" folder:
     * / - Homepage listing all routes available
     * /api/v1.0/precipitation - Retrieves the last 12 months of precipitation data
     * /api/v1.0/stations - Lists all stations from the dataset